Working Productively with the Media

 Who is in charge?

-The official spokesperson of Humboldt State University is Paul Mann, the Senior News and Information Officer, (707) 826-5105.
+The official spokesperson of Humboldt State University is Frank Whitlatch, the Associate Vice President of Marketing & Communications, (707) 826-5105.
 He is responsible for communicating, or finding an appropriate campus officer to communicate, University positions on issues of general, campus-wide impact or significance.
 He deals with matters that are potentially controversial or sensitive.
 It is paramount that he be provided advance notice of significant situations — with appropriate background, written material and other information — to enable him to represent the University effectively and accurately, while minimizing negative reaction.
-Advance notice to the Senior News and Information Officer, who reports to the Associate Vice President for Marketing and Communications, also enables the University to speak with one voice, which the public expects.
-(The Department of Athletics is responsible for publicizing sports programs; the media contact is Assistant Athletic Director Dan Pambianco at (707) 826-3631.)
+Advance notice to Marketing and Communications also enables the University to speak with one voice, which the public expects.
+(The Department of Athletics is responsible for publicizing sports programs; the media contact is Assistant Athletic Director of Communications, Andrew Goetz at (707) 826-3631 or email@example.com.

-When should I get in touch with the Senior News and Information Officer?
+When should I get in touch with Marketing & Communications?

 Humboldt State administrators, faculty and staff are asked to notify the Senior News and Information Officer, at 707-826-5105, when: